sigcsets/sigcse2016/reviewers/index.md

 If you are interested in reviewing papers for {{site.data.main.upper}} {{site.data.main.year}}, you are <a href="{{site.data.reviewers.reviewerRegistrationForm}}">invited to complete the reviewer registration form</a>.
 In the box that says "Sign Up — Keycode:" input the code <span class="label label-warning">{{site.data.reviewers.keycode}}</span>.

 After you have filled in your contact information, it it **MOST IMPORTANT** to select the topic areas for which you would like to review.
 Please limit yourself to areas in which you feel somewhat expert.
 The system will automatically ask you to consider the areas carefully if you choose more than four.
+Please note you may be called upon to review in track 1, track 2, or both track 1 and 2.

 ### For Those Who Have Previously Reviewed

 All people currently listed in the reviewer database will receive an e-mail message in August with their current recorded information.

 If you would like to <a href="{{site.data.reviewers.reviewerRegistrationForm}}">update your information in the database, go to the proposal review site</a> by <span class="label label-warning">{{site.data.reviewers.reviewsignupdeadline}}</span>.
 Please select your areas of reviewing carefully, limiting yourself to areas in which you have expertise.
+Please note you may be called upon to review in track 1, track 2, or both track 1 and 2.

 {% else %}